 To stress the machine over time, we ran the Cinebench R20 benchmark 20 times on a loop.
 During that test, we saw erratic scores.
 We thought this may have been a one-off issue, but across three runs, we saw different, unpredictable behavior.
 It looks like a normal score might fall between 1,300 and 1,400.
 Based on our monitoring, it appears that all four cores on the Intel Core i7-1065G7 exceeded power limits and perhaps lowered performance to accommodate.
-We reached out to Microsoft about this, but the company didn’t respond to our queries in time for publishing.

 During its 20 Cinebench runs, the Surface Book 3’s CPU reached an average clock speed of 1.7 GHz and measured an average temperature of 69.6 degrees Celsius (157.3 degrees Fahrenheit).